 If you did not go to the hospital the same day as the accident, that does not mean you have a bad case.
 It just makes it a little more difficult to convince an insurance company and/or a jury of the severity of the injuries.
 The attorneys representing the auto insurance companies know this and may offer a lower settlement as a result.
 Regardless of whether this is a challenge in your case, it is critical to hire an experienced car accident injury lawyer to fight for your interests.

 The people at Koth Gregory & Nieminski have lived in central Illinois for all or most of our lives, so it’s personal for us when someone from our community is injured.
 We fight for the people in central Illinois every day to get them the compensation they deserve.
 Let us handle the insurance companies so you can focus on getting better.
-Call 309-828-5090 or click here to schedule a free, no obligation consultation with one of our seasoned personal injury attorneys.
+Click here to schedule a free, no obligation consultation with one of our seasoned personal injury attorneys.

 Our office is located in downtown Bloomington IL, but we also handle injury cases outside of McLean County.
 We often represent clients in the neighboring communities of Peoria, Pekin, Pontiac, El Paso, etc. so we frequently go to court in Peoria, Tazewell, and Livingston county.
 We offer appointments over the phone and via zoom so even if you are an hour away from our office in Bloomington, don’t let the distance bother you.
 Finding an experienced injury attorney who cares is worth it.

 Click below for more information regarding Personal Injury Law and the other issues that may be involved in your case.